Mid-Engined Chevy Corvette Startup Animation Leaks Online

 The Corvette logo here has the sports car's familiar design that combines a checkered flag and Bowtie emblem.
 However, the new model's badge uses darker shades than the existing one.
 This could be a subtle way for the stylists to communicate the mid-engined 'Vette's more menacing nature.

 Oddly, the emblem in startup sequence is also darker than the recently leaked badge that's purportedly for the C8 'Vette.
+It's a small enough difference that Chevy might still be mocking up different possible designs, or the version in the startup screen might use the deeper hues to match the rest of the instrument cluster better.

 Source: GM Trucks, GM-Trucks.com via YouTube